 - Your H1 introduces the topic your page is all about, just as a title tells a reader what a book is all about.

 - The H2s are akin to book chapters, describing the main topics you’ll cover in sections of the article.

-2. Use Headers to Break Up Text
+2. Break Up Blocks Of Text With Subheadings

 A scannable article is a readable article, and a readable article is one that’s more likely to perform well in the search engines.